What is Economic Order Quantity (EOQ)?

 The concept of EOQ has its limitations as well.

 Assumption of Constant Values

-Also, it assumes that the ordering cost, as well as the holding cost per unit of the product, do not change year-round.
+Also, it assumes that the ordering cost and the holding cost per unit of the product do not change year-round.
 Some of these costs are not controllable and may vary around the year as per different situations.
 Packing and transportation charges may differ for every order delivered.
 Similarly, rentals and other overhead expenses may increase and affect the holding cost.

 Delivery Time of Order may Vary

-The concept assumes that inventory will be restocked in one go each time all the year-round.
+The concept assumes that inventory will be restocked in one go each time all year round.
 It is also not the case in the real world.
-Moreover, order replenishments take time, and delivery periods may vary.
-Because there could be seasonal and weather-related issues that can change the delivery lead time.
-Hence, depending solely on the EOQ for reordering may result in stock getting overdue or delay in supply of the product.
+Moreover, order replenishments take time, and delivery periods may vary because there could be seasonal and weather-related issues that can change the delivery lead time.
+Hence, depending solely on the EOQ for reordering may result in stock getting overdue or a delay in the supply of the product.

 Refer to Inventory Management Techniques to learn more about other techniques.